panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 }
 ```

 Thanks to `useEffect(() => countRef.current++)`, after every re-rendering because of `value` change, the `countRef.current` gets incremented.
+The reference change by itself doesn't trigger a re-rendering.

 ![React useEffect() controlled rendering loop](./images/3.png)

-Check out the [demo](https://codesandbox.io/s/infinite-loop-fixed-4sgfr?file=/src/App.js).
+Check out the [demo](https://codesandbox.io/s/infinite-loop-reference-lcmq7).
 Now, as soon as you type into the input field, the `countRef` reference is updated without triggering a re-rendering &mdash; efficiently solving the infinite loop problem.

 ## 2. The infinite loop and new objects references

 Even if you set up correctly the `useEffect()` dependencies, still, you have to be careful when using objects as dependencies.

-For example, the following component `CountSecrets` watches the words the user types into the input, and as soon as the user types the special word `'secret'`, a counter is increased and showed on the page.
+For example, the following component `CountSecrets` watches the words the user types into the input, and as soon as the user types the special word `'secret'`, a counter of secrets is increased and displayed.

 Here's a possible implementation of the component: